 Carbohydrate Reduction and the Theory of Neuroplasticity

-Neuroplasticity is a relatively new scientific concept that our neurological tissues (brains, spine and nerves) has some ability to recover function from at least mild levels of insult or damage.
-Neuroplasticity means ‘nervous tissue’ that has the ability to ‘regain its function’ after being altered just as plastic regains it shape after being bent.
+Neuroplasticity is a relatively new scientific concept that our neurological tissues (brains, spine, and nerves) have some ability to recover function from at least mild levels of insult or damage.
+Neuroplasticity means ‘nervous tissue’ that has the ability to ‘regain its function’ after being altered, just as plastic regains its shape after being bent.

 After a stroke, patients have the ability to regain some neurological function.
 After a nerve or the spinal column is damaged by an injury, remarkable degrees of recovery have been known to occur.
 The recovery in these cases may not be complete in severe cases but can often be complete with mild injuries to the nervous system.

-After the Autonomic Nervous System (ANS) is damaged, it too shows a remarkable ability to recover from the toxic effects of excessive carbohydrates.
-I have many patients who have completely recovered from the neurological damage that causes heartburn, erectile dysfunction, lightheadedness and urinary disturbances after reducing their carbohydrate intake.
+After the Autonomic Nervous System (ANS) is damaged, it, too, shows a remarkable ability to recover from the toxic effects of excessive carbohydrates.
+Many patients have completely recovered from the neurological damage that causes heartburn, erectile dysfunction, lightheadedness, and urinary disturbances after reducing their carbohydrate intake.

-One exception to neuroplasticity of the ANS is in patients with long standing type 2 Diabetes Mellitus.
+One exception to the neuroplasticity of the ANS is in patients with long-standing type 2 Diabetes Mellitus.
 In this circumstance, the nerves have been severely damaged by the toxic effects of excessively high blood sugar and insulin levels as well as the damaging effects of inflammation associated with insulin resistance.
-Fortunately, most patients who have worked at controlling their diabetes still have a good chance of reversing the their ANS dysfunction.
+Fortunately, most patients who have worked at controlling their diabetes still have a good chance of reversing their ANS dysfunction.

 How Many Carbohydrates Are Too Much?

-First start by reducing the larger amounts of carbohydrates from your diet; start with the frequent servings of potatoes, rice and pasta and the sugar containing drinks.
-Replace these with more protein and low carbohydrate vegetables.
+First, start by reducing the larger amounts of carbohydrates in your diet; start with frequent servings of potatoes, rice, pasta, and sugar-containing drinks.
+Replace these with more protein and low-carbohydrate vegetables.

-After a week or 2, count the grams of the remaining carbohydrates in your daily diets for a few days.
-You will quickly realize the high amount of carbohydrates you had been consuming on a regular basis.
+After a week or 2, count the grams of the remaining carbohydrates in your daily diet for a few days.
+You will quickly realize the high amount of carbohydrates you have been consuming on a regular basis.

 Reducing your carbohydrate intake to 20-25% of your total caloric intake has a dramatic improvement in the diseases arising from insulin resistance as well as improving your neurological functioning.
-Your triglyceride and HDL cholesterol levels improve, your blood pressure will be greatly reduced and your blood sugar levels will normalize as your body’s response to insulin to improves.
+Your triglyceride and HDL cholesterol levels will improve, your blood pressure will be greatly reduced, and your blood sugar levels will normalize as your body’s response to insulin improves.